 Theft crime charges in Escondido, CA can be difficult to handle on your own.
 You can easily become overwhelmed by the intricacies of the courts in California.
 These charges can result in a conviction that could leave you facing fines and a lengthy period of incarceration.

-Fortunately, you can improve your odds of successfully resolving a theft crimes accusation by contacting the Simmrin Law Group right now.
+Fortunately, you can improve your odds of successfully resolving a theft crime accusation by contacting the Simmrin Law Group right now.
 You can begin building a strong defense with our theft crime lawyers in Escondido.
 Let us help you handle charges for petty theft, grand theft, and robbery.

 Petty Theft Charges in Escondido